Illinois Compiled Statutes

 (7) "Special needs trust-supported residential care", a living arrangement where recipients are supervised by on-site staff and that supervision is provided 24 hours per day or less, as dictated by the needs of the recipients, and determined by service providers.
-As used in this item (7), "special needs trust" means a trust for the benefit of a beneficiary with a disability as described in Section 15.1 of the Trusts and Trustees Act.
+As used in this item (7), "special needs trust" means a trust for the benefit of a beneficiary with a disability as described in Section 1213 of the Illinois Trust Code.

 (e) "Recipient" means a person who has received, is receiving, or is in need